 Love First, Opinion Second

-It’s okay to have a different opinion than the person you sit next to at work.
+It’s okay to have a different opinion from the person you sit next to at work.
 In fact, it’s pretty common.
-But it’s important to remember that eventhat, even if you disagree with your coworker, you should treat them with love and respect first.
+But it’s important to remember that even if you disagree with your coworker, you should treat him or her with love and respect first.